Guide To Keeping Rodents Out Of Your Lewisville Home All Year Long

-When rodents get into Lewisville homes, they can present a threat.
-Rodent chew holes to get in.
+When mice and rats get into Lewisville homes, they can present a threat.
+Rodents chew holes to get in.
 They chew holes to gain access to food storage areas.
 They chew holes in stored furniture and boxes, and they damage stored items.
 They tear up wallpaper, insulation, sheetrock, and other building materials as they build their nests.
 They chew holes in food packages.
 But the ability and propensity rodents have for chewing on everything is only the beginning of the dangers they present when they get in.
-They spread ticks, fleas, lice, mites and parasitic worms.
+They spread fleas, ticks, lice, mites, and parasitic worms.
 They contaminate areas with their feces and urine.
 They transmit human pathogens and are mechanical vectors for harmful bacteria such as E. coli and Salmonella.
 We could go on but, hopefully, you get the point.
 It is not a good idea to leave a rodent infestation untreated.
 That is why we've put together this guide to keeping rodents out.

 There are several common rodents in Texas and each has its own set of behaviors.
 Knowing how they behave can help with detection and control.